|

 of money, but the fact is that they are now going to import the complete

 format of what it is to practise law, from the west to India.
+Now these are some of the ways in which the dominant western thinking

 is being implanted in the law schools.
 And this is deeply troubling, given